 In the mass tort/product liability arena, Phil has been lead counsel in several federal MDLs, including Vioxx and Baycol, and has defended manufacturers before state court juries in plaintiff-friendly jurisdictions such as Philadelphia, Corpus Christi, St. Louis, Chicago, New Orleans, and Miami.
 The National Law Journal has awarded him multiple Defense Verdicts of the Year.
 Click for list of mass tort/product liability cases

-The Best Lawyers publication recently named Phil as Chicago's top intellectual property litigator.
+The Best Lawyers publication has named Phil as one of Chicago's top intellectual property litigators.
 Phil has handled patent cases involving such diverse technologies as jet engines, industrial sanders, natural gas fracking, chemical compositions, treadmills, and medical diagnostic systems.
 Click for list of intellectual property cases

 Phil has tried commercial cases in areas such as lender liability, antitrust, contracts, joint ventures, fraud, and insurance coverage.
 Click for list of commercial cases

 Phil has represented several hedge funds and other corporate plaintiffs against major financial institutions.
 He has also handled several auditing cases and arbitrations for PwC, Ernst & Young, Deloitte & Touche, and, before its demise, Arthur Andersen.
 Click for list of financial and accounting/auditing cases